jsilter/parametric_tsne/README.md

 ptSNE = Parametric_tSNE(high_dims, num_outputs, perplexity, all_layers=all_layers)
 ```

-The "perplexity" parameter can also be a list (e.g. [10,20,30,50,100,200]), in which case the probability matrix for each perplexity value will be averaged together for the final metric.
+The "perplexity" parameter can also be a list (e.g. [10,20,30,50,100,200]), in which case the total loss function is a sum of the loss function calculated from each perplexity.
 This is an ad-hoc method inspired by Verleysen et al 2014.
-Certain initialization and training steps will be linear in the number of perplexity values used, though it shouldn't affect the speed of the final trained model.
+Initialization and training step computation time will be linear in the number of perplexity values used, though it shouldn't affect the speed of the final trained model.

 # Footnotes